elixir-workflow-workshop/2021/index.md

 Link to material: coming soon...

-Afternoon 13:00-15:00: workflUX and workflows in the cloud
+13:00-15:00: workflUX and workflows in the cloud
 Trainers:
  - Sven Twardziok, *Berlin Institute of Health at Charité University Hospital, Germany*
  - Pavlo Lutsik, *German Cancer Research Centre, Germany*